Catholic Common Ground Initiative: CCGI

 In the 1980s, Cardinal Bernardin held listening sessions where Catholics could talk about controversial issues.
 The Catholic Common Ground Initiative began with Joseph Cardinal Bernardin's 1992 letter "The Parish in the Contemporary Church," which recognized the need to move beyond the liberal/conservative divide so that parishes in the Archdiocese of Chicago could be common places where all come together.

 In 1996, Bernardin inaugurated the "Catholic Common Ground Initiative" and was among the authors of its founding document "Called to Be Catholic: Church in a Time of Peril," released August 12, 1996.
 It originated in a concern that polarization within the Church hinders the ability of the Catholic Church to carry out its mission.

 The initiative was met with vocal opposition from four U.S. bishops.
 Cardinals William Wakefield Baum, James Aloysius Hickey, and Bernard Francis Law were especially opposed to what they perceived as undesirable concessions regarding Catholic teachings on moral theology, thus illustrating the divide among Catholic leaders.
 According to Professor Julie Hanlon Rubio, "Today, criticism is more likely to come from the left."

 Catholic Common Ground is based at The Bernardin Center for Theology and Ministry at Catholic Theological Union in Chicago, where CCGI, while striving to remain centrist, sponsors the annual Cardinal Bernardin Conference, the Msgr.
 Philip J. Murnion Lecture, the Bernardin Award, and publishes a quarterly newsletter, Initiative Report.
 As well as the subject of polarization, the Initiative has also sponsored programs on alienation, particularly among young people towards organized religion.

-The Catholic Common Ground Intitiative has partnered with St. Mary's College in Notre Dame, Indiana since the Spring of 2001.
+The Catholic Common Ground Initiative has partnered with St. Mary's College in Notre Dame, Indiana since the Spring of 2001.
 The Hank Center for the Catholic Intellectual Heritage at Loyola University Chicago sponsors an annual "Cardinal Bernardin Common Cause Lecture".